zepto-lang/parsecomb/README.md

 ## Known Bugs

-This library is based on LL1 (left-recursive) parsing.
+This library does not handle left-recursive grammars well.
 This means that there are some limitations on recursive parsers, i.e.

 ```